Anthonyo2015/bfdocker/README.md

 values still set to default, though you may specify the remaining values also if you wish, for example:
-	./launchInstall.sh 5 		Will create 5 sets of clients with default settings ./launchInstall.sh 5 9.X.X.X true true true		Will create 5 sets of clients with a specified bigfix version
+	./launchInstall.sh 5 		Will create 5 sets of clients with default settings ./launchInstall.sh 5 9.X.X.X true true true		Will create 5 sets of clients with a specified bigfix version on evaluation licence
+	./launchInstall.sh 5 9.X.X.X true true true	auth	Will create 5 sets of clients with a specified bigfix version on production licence using .BESLicenceAuthorization file
+	./launchInstall.sh 5 9.X.X.X true true true	auth up --provision 	For provisioning changes on boot-up ./launchInstall.sh 5 9.X.X.X true true true	auth provision 		For provisiong changes while VM is still running
+	# STILL TO BE DEVELOPED
+	./launchInstall.sh 5 9.X.X.X true true true	prod	Will create 5 sets of clients with a specified bigfix version on evaluation licence using .pvk and .cert files
 ##/
 ********************************************************************************